BND Hamburger Icon

 How to lay off employees if necessary

-• Informing the employee directly and privately: Giving layoff notices is always a tough conversation.
-Let them know it’s not their fault, giving as much information as you can.
-Meet each employee directly — in-person or via video conferencing — and privately.
-Make it short and polite.
-Then give them a day or so to process the news and discuss it with their families.
+• Inform employees directly and privately.
+Giving layoff notices is always tough.
+Let your employees know it’s not their fault, and share as much information as you can.
+Meet each employee directly and privately, whether in person or via a video conferencing service.
+Make it short and polite, and give them a day or so to process the news and discuss it with their families.

-• Making a decisive cut, leaving no room for a second round of layoffs: Don’t procrastinate over the decision or overpromise employees that their jobs will come back.
-Try to make your first round of cuts your only one; otherwise, morale could take a big hit and the remaining employees could look to jump ship.
+• Make decisive personnel cuts.
+You don’t want a second round of layoffs, so don’t procrastinate over the decision or overpromise employees that their jobs will return.
+Try to make your first layoff round your only one.
+Otherwise, morale could take a big hit, and the remaining employees could look to jump ship.

-• Explaining the decision to your remaining team members and being transparent about the business’s outlook: Employees who remain at the company after a layoff are also frustrated after seeing their colleagues go.
-Recognize their feelings and communicate transparently about the company’s situation honestly.
-Listen while they process survivor guilt and help them shift their focus to their jobs by connecting work to purpose.
+• Explain what’s happening to your remaining team.
+Your remaining employees may be frustrated and concerned as they see their co-workers leave.
+Recognize their feelings, and communicate transparently about the company’s situation.
+Listen while they process “survivor guilt,” and help them shift their focus to their jobs by connecting work to purpose.

 Lighten the load of the layoff process

 Layoffs are always bad news for everyone involved.
-Consider all your options thoroughly to ensure you exhaust all alternatives before laying off staff.
-That way, you can make the process easier on everyone while ensuring your leadership and business experience the least damage possible.
+Before you lay off staff, consider your options thoroughly to ensure you exhaust all alternatives.
+That way, you can make the process easier for everyone while minimizing damage to your leadership and business.

 Elsier Otachi

 Elsier Otachi has spent more than 10 years immersed in the B2B and B2C worlds with a focus on SaaS technology, marketing and finance.
 She specializes in conducting hands-on reviews of essential business software and advising on the best marketing strategies to improve revenue and profitability.
 She is passionate about helping tech companies increase brand exposure while keeping up to date on the latest advances in business tools.
+At Business News Daily, Otachi primarily covers business services, particularly credit card processing.
 Otachi's expertise has been utilized by outlets like Lifewire and HR.com and software companies like Automation Anywhere and Deputy.
 She also advises business owners and freelancers through helpful guides published by Fiverr.
 She holds a bachelor's degree in commerce and marketing, along with credentials from HubSpot, Semrush, The Global Leadership Network and others.

 Back to top